 Your business currently has 60 employees and you need to grow by 10 people each year.
 Analysis of your workforce data shows that on average your business loses eight people a year to resignation or retirement.
 Assuming you do nothing to replace these employees at the end of the first year, you will have a gap of 18 people.
 In other words, you will have 52 employees instead of the 70 employees required to keep growing your business.
 This gap will increase to 28 at the end of the second year if you continue to take no action.
 You will then only have 42 workers as opposed to the 80 employees you had projected to meet your business requirements.
-If you do nothing by the end of the third year, when you had projected to employ 90 workers, the gap is now at 56, with just 34 employees available.
+If you take no action, by the end of the third year, when you had projected to employ 90 workers, the gap is now at 56, with just 34 employees available.
 Your business will be shrinking, not growing.

-YEAR 1 Current number of employees Planned growth Y1 Resignations + retirements Y1 (-) Total workforce Year 3 total employees
+Current number Planned Resignations + Total Year 3 total YEAR 1 of employees workforce growth Y1 retirements Y1 (-) employees 60 10 8 52 18 Planned Total Resignations + Year 3 total YEAR 2 growth Y2 retirements Y1 (-) workforce employees 10 42 28 10 Planned Resignations + Total Year 3 total YEAR 3 workforce employees growth Y3 retirements Y1 (-) 10 8 34 56

-60 10 8 52 18

-YEAR 2 Planned growth Y2 Resignations + retirements Y1 (-) Total workforce Year 3 total employees

-10 10 42 28

-YEAR 3

-Planned growth Y3 Resignations + retirements Y1 (-) Total workforce Year 3 total employees

-10 8 34 56